 Create the Database and User with phpMyAdmin

 phpMyAdmin is the best application to create the WordPress database and assign a user to it.
-To create a database and its user with Plesk and cPanel, read this article on the official WordPress website, all the necessary steps are explained.
+To create a database and its user with Plesk and cPanel, read the “Creating database for WordPress” article on the official WordPress website, all the necessary steps are explained.

 If you only have a database, use it to install WordPress.
 But make sure you assign a unique table prefix to WordPress.

 In this article, we discuss how to create the database and user in phpMyAdmin version 4.4 and above.
 If your phpMyAdmin interface is different don’t worry, the process is still the same.